 I don’t know about you, but every single year I start thinking about Christmas in about August.
-I order new rubber stamps and ink pads, blank cards and metallic pens, and plan to make all my own cards.
+New rubber stamps and ink pads, blank cards and metallic pens are ordered.
+Plans are put in place to make all my own cards.
 I even start buying a few books of stamps each payday to lessen the pain in December.

-And most years, I get to the start of December and find myself buying pre-printed cards and scribbling in them hastily (but lovingly) before I throw them in the post on the very last posting day before Christmas.
+And most years, I get to the start of December and find myself buying pre-printed cards.
+There’s some hastily scribbling before I throw them in the post on the very last posting day before Christmas.

 But this year… this year I have new kittens.
 And as they turned up unexpectedly a month before I intended to bring kittens home, at the end of November… I am even less organised than usual.
 They’re not allowed in my studio, and they’re so gorgeously distracting that I’m also not in my studio much as a result.

-I flapped briefly about this for a while, thinking I’d be a terrible friend/person/family member if I didn’t send actual physical cards to my loved ones.
-Until I realised that actually, kittens are an excellent excuse for being disorganised, and that in the position of my loved ones, I’d rather receive something digital than nothing at all…
+I flapped briefly about this for a while.
+Would I be a terrible friend/person/family member if I didn’t send actual physical cards to my loved one?
+I decided to blame my lack of organisational skills on the kittens.
+Also that in the position of my loved ones, I’d rather receive something digital than nothing at all…

 So I put this together and emailed it out, some in a large group and some with individual notes attached.